Preparing to Deploy PKS on vSphere with NSX-T

 At this point your NSX-T environment is prepared for PKS installation using the PKS tile in Ops Manager.
 For instructions, see Installing PKS on vSphere with NSX-T.

 The VMware Harbor Registry is recommended for PKS.
-Install Harbor in the NSX Management Plane with other PKS componets (PKS API, Ops Manager, and BOSH).
+Install Harbor in the NSX Management Plane with other PKS components (PKS API, Ops Manager, and BOSH).
 For instructions, see Installing Harbor Registry on vSphere with NSX-T in the PKS Harbor documentation.

 If you are using the NAT deployment topology for PKS, create a DNAT rule that maps the private Harbor IP address to a routable IP address from the floating IP pool on the PKS management network.
 See Create DNAT Rule.